 The project site is an agricultural area with sparse ruderal vegetation.
-Reptiles could be expected in ruderal vegetation surrounding the site.
+Therefore, few reptiles would be expected on site but could be found in ruderal areas adjacent to site.

 3.3.4 Birds

 Bird species diversity varies with seasons, variety and quality of vegetative communities.